Bit-Apps-Pro/wp-telemetry/readme.md

 # WP Telemetry

-A simple telemetry library for WordPress.It allows you to send telemetry data to a remote server.
+A simple telemetry library for WordPress.
+It allows you to send telemetry data to a remote server.
 It is designed to be simple and easy to use.

 ## Usage